-(P) The professional certified or licensed type B provider or in-home aide shall be paid for care provided on behalf of the provider by an approved emergency or substitute caregiver .
+(Q) The licensed type B home provider or certified in-home aide shall be paid for care provided on behalf of the provider by an approved emergency or substitute caregiver.

-(Q) Providers shall report to the CDJFS when a child is absent and there is a loss of contact with the caretaker that exceeds two consecutive days.
+(R) Providers shall notify the county agency when there is a loss of contact with the caretaker that exceeds two consecutive days.

-(R) A licensed child care center or licensed type A home that provides false or misleading information to obtain payment for publicly funded child care may be determined to be in noncompliance pursuant to rules 5101:2-12-09 and 5101:2-13-09 of the Administrative Code.
+(S) A licensed child care center, licensed type A home or licensed type B home that provides false or misleading information to obtain payment for publicly funded child care may be determined to be in noncompliance pursuant to Chapters 5101:2-12 , 5101:2-13 , and 5101:2-14 of the Administrative Code.

-(1) An in-home aide shall report an hourly rate to ODJFS that is at least minimum wage but does not exceed eight dollars per hour for forty or fewer hours in a week.
+(1) An in-home aide shall be paid an hourly rate that is equal to the state minimum wage for forty or fewer hours in a week.

-(2) A rate of one and one-half times the reported hourly rate shall be paid for hours in excess of forty in a week.
+(2) A rate of one and one-half times the state minimum wage shall be paid for hours in excess of forty in a week.